mathur-14/tag-security/assessments/projects/chaos-mesh/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the Chaos Mesh team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of Chaos Mesh, or function as an independent assessment or attestation of Chaos Mesh's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide Chaos Mesh users with an initial understanding of Chaos Mesh's security, where to find existing security documentation, Chaos Mesh plans for security, and general overview of Chaos Mesh security practices, both for development of Chaos Mesh as well as security of Chaos Mesh.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of Chaos Mesh to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when Chaos Mesh seeks graduation and is preparing for a security audit.

 ## Security functions and features